 While all of the largest retailers in the country are busy promoting their Black Friday and Cyber Monday deals, there are lots of ways to keep Baton Rouge’s small businesses in mind on Small Business Saturday.

-Whether you’re looking to get some holiday shopping done or you just want to treat yourself to some personal goodies, the odds are good that you’ll be able to find what you’re looking for while supporting local this Saturday.
+Whether you’re looking to get some holiday shopping done or you just want to reward yourself with some personal treats, the odds are good that you’ll be able to find what you’re looking for.

 This pop-up market will take place at Electric Depot every Saturday until Christmas, but it kicks off on Small Business Saturday.
 Here, you’ll be able to peruse local art, food, jewelry and more—a perfect place to start crossing items off your holiday shopping list.
 The market will run 10 a.m. to 2 p.m. every Saturday until Dec.
 18.